How to tackle World Cup stress: watch Harry canine

 But even with all these tips, he feared for the hearts of England fans on Tuesday night.
 “As this is such a key moment for England footballers so I expect to see an increase in patients,” he added.

-Writing by Patrick Johnston.
-Editing by David Stamp
+Writing by Patrick Johnston; Editing by David Stamp and Andrew Heavens